Bardin08/Bardin08/README.md

 ## 👋 Hi, I'm Vladyslav Bardin

-I am a software engineer and student at Ukraine's premier technical university.
+I am a software engineer.
 My expertise lies in designing and improving sophisticated tools, with a recent focus on a highly scalable distributed notification system.
 In addition to these technical pursuits, I'm involved in backend development for a gen-AI platform and maintain active engagement in my university community.
 I also share my knowledge and experience as a lecturer at the Kyiv School of Economics.

 ### 🌱 What I Do and What I've Done: